GMurnane3/Homework18/README.md

 You should now be connected to the local blockchain.

-Click on the Keystore file option to access the second node&#39;s wallet and navigate to node2/keystore and select the keystore file, then enter password as the password.
+Click on the Keystore file option to access the first node&#39;s wallet and navigate to node1/keystore and select the keystore file, then enter password as the password.

 You should now be able to send a transaction.
 Fill in the second node&#39;s account and send it one ETH.